Safe, Small, Homelike Daycare & Kindergarten in Toronto

 High Park | 15 Oakmount + 21 Quebec Ave

 Is Smaller Really Better?
 We think so!
 Our centres are homelike but with a big emphasis on safety, education, consistency and socialization.
-We often exceed ministry standards educator to child ratios, and have a management team with over 50 years of educational experience between us.
+We exceed ministry standards educator to child ratios, and have a management team with over 50 years of educational experience between us.
 So feel free to exhale … you’ve finally found the best place for your child’s early learning experience.

 Our inclusive daycares integrate the best practices of Reggio-Emilia, Montessori and Waldorf.
 Coupled with our urban gardening and forest school components, our family-focussed centres are designed to meet the physical, cognitive, social and emotional needs of children aged 18 months to 6 years.
 Google agrees, as they only offer Reggio-inspired daycares in their corporate offices.

 If you would like to help your child become a curious, capable & creative learner, who will be future stewards of our environment, then get to know us.